 via One Crazy House

 Got charge cords taking up every square inch of your countertops?
 Yep, me too.
-Conceal phone charging cords with this gorgeous, easy-to-make charging station.
+Using just an old shoebox and some cute wrapping paper you can match to your decor, you can conceal phone charging cords with this gorgeous, easy-to-make charging station.
+How neat is that?

 via One Good Thing by Jillee

-We have a similar cord problem with our TVs – the cords seem like they are everywhere and look terrible.
-Now you can hide those ugly cords going from your TV and other electronic devices to the outlet with a shower rod.
+Wall-mounted TVs look great but they’re not without their problems.
+The cords seem like they are everywhere and look terrible.
+Now you can hide those ugly cords going from your TV and other electronic devices to the outlet with a simple shower rod from the hardware store.
+A cost-effective solution to an ugly problem!

 via Fresh Crush